dwallach1/liquidity-predictor/small_dataset.md

 # Results Using Smaller Subsets of Data

-We began with a file containing 150,000 examples.
-While this may seem good in theory, the data was undersampled and therefore did not fully representative of the model we were aiming to generate.
-Of the 150,000 examples 139,974 were classified as 0 and only 10,026 were classified as 1.
-This led to our ZeroR classification to be around 93%.
-The implications of this caused more complex classifiers to yield only minimal increases (less than one percent).
-To combat the undersampling, we used a subset of our training data that had more even distrobution of classifications so that our ZeroR was a value closer to 50%.
-We did this by dropping an N number of examples that were classified as 1 as shown in the table below.
+To combat our imbalanced dataset, we needed to make subsets of the original dataset so that the classifaction distribution was more balanced.
+We did this by dropping N numbers of examples that were classified as 1 as shown in the table below.
 The dataset refers to which dataset we were using to generate the subset, the N is the number of examples dropped, and the difference is the percentage difference between ZeroR and the best classifier's accuracy.